WORK EXPERIENCE DATES

 - Students cannot work in excessive noise, heat or cold

 - Students cannot work in confined spaces: mines, chimneys, storage tanks, tunnels, basements etc.

 - STUDENTS CANNOT DRIVE TRACTORS, QUAD BIKES OR EARTH MOVING MACHINES ETC.

 WHERE TO LOOK FOR HELP

-Students will have been given a unique PIN number but if they do not have this, they can contact me in the Main Reception.
+Students will be given a unique PIN number but if they do not have this, they can contact myself or their tutor.

 Students are encouraged to apply for their own placements rather than relying on parents as this prepares them for applying for a job once they leave school.
 However, if they are struggling to find a placement on their own, help is at hand from their tutors or myself.